gradosphera/gonka/mlnode/planning/task-1-implementation-summary.md

 - Returns 409 (Conflict) for duplicate attempts

 ### ✅ Status Management
-- DOWNLOADED - Fully downloaded and verified
+- DOWNLOADED - Fully downloaded and verified in cache
 - DOWNLOADING - In progress with progress info
-- NOT_FOUND - Not in cache
+- NOT_FOUND - No trace of model in cache
-- ERROR - Failed with error message (includes retry count)
-- PARTIAL - Cancelled with cleanup
+- PARTIAL - Some files exist but model is incomplete (failed or cancelled, includes error message)

 ### ✅ REST API
 - All endpoints use JSON body (avoids URL encoding issues)